Venue Explorer: Nashville

 There are larger Nashville venues than the Ryman Auditorium, but none more iconic.
 Now officially recognized as a national historic landmark, it opened in 1892 as the Union Gospel Tabernacle, but the building that came to be known as the Mother Church of Country Music was always used for entertainment in addition to religious services.
 After the 1904 death of Thomas Ryman, the businessman largely responsible for its existence, the Tabernacle was renamed for him.
 The Ryman is best known for hosting the Grand Ole Opry from 1943 to 1974, but it fell into disuse for years after that, until renovation efforts began in the late ’80s.
 The world met the new Ryman in the ’90s, and additional work was done in the 2010s.
 Today, the Ryman holds more than 2,300 people, and in addition to presenting shows by contemporary country stars like Maren Morris and Kacey Musgraves, it also features indie poppers like Jenny Lewis, classic rockers like John Mellencamp, and such standup comedy talents as Jim Jefferies and Tom Segura.

-When it comes to legendary Nashville music venues, the Grand Ole Opry House is second only to the Ryman Auditorium, which is fitting, since it was built to be the Ryman’s successor.
+When it comes to the best music venues in Nashville, the Grand Ole Opry House is second only to the Ryman Auditorium, which is fitting, since it was built to be the Ryman’s successor.
 After it was decided that the Grand Ole Opry needed a larger, more modernized home than the Ryman, the Opry House was erected in 1974 for the purpose.
 A part of the original Ryman stage was incorporated into the Opry House and remains a tribute to the former today.
 With a capacity of more than 4,300, it’s been the home of the Opry ever since, featuring just about every country icon you can think of over the years.
 But rockers like Alice Cooper and Santana can also be seen there, as well as comedy superstars like Jay Leno and Jeff Foxworthy.

 If you’re talking about grand-scale events in Nashville, Nissan Stadium should come immediately to mind.
 With a capacity of more than 69,000, it’s been playing host to huge concerts as well as all sorts of sports ever since it opened up on the eastern bank of the Cumberland River in 1999 (known as the Adelphia Coliseum at the time).
 The stadium is the home of both the NFL‘s Tennessee Titans and Tennessee State University’s Tigers, but soccer and motocross are often part of the equation too.
 And when it comes to concerts, in addition to presenting everybody from Guns N’ Roses to Ed Sheeran, Nissan Stadium is the host of the annual CMA Music Festival, which brings together just about every major name in country music.